-These events will be swam by four teammates for a combined finish.
-In either event coaches will typically (but not always) choose the fastest 4 swimmers in that meet to be the “A” relay, the next 4 fastest in the “B” relay, etc.
+These events are swam by four teammates for a combined finish.
+In either event, coaches will typically (but not always) choose the fastest 4 swimmers in that meet to be the “A” relay, the next 4 fastest in the “B” relay, etc.

 8. Age Groups

 8 & Under , 9-10 or 10 & Under, 11-12, 12 & Under, 13-14, 15-16, 17-18, 15-18, 15 & Over, Open (any age) and Senior (12 & over).
 The swimmer’s actual age on the first day of the meet determines placement.

 Every child is DQ’d at some point in their career.
 Keep in mind that there are specific rules governing each stroke that certified USA Swimming judges use in determining whether the stroke was “legal”.
 You may think that the stroke looks great, but it may be in violation of USA Swimming rules.
 The official will tell your child or a Waves coach why she/he was DQ’d.
 If the swimmer does not understand what the official said, the swimmer should ask the coach ASAP so that the coach can talk with the official immediately following the call.
 A DQ should be looked upon as a necessary evil from which the swimmer can learn.
 Ask the coach if you don’t understand why your child was DQ’d.
 NEVER question the official.